kgyf/eanic/README.md

 # Eanic

+# NOTE: This repository has been moved to my other GitHub account [Firefnix](https://github.com/Firefnix/)!
+## No more updates will be made on this reporitory

 Eanic is a cross-platform, pure Dart package to read and write ID3 tags.
 Its name comes from Ean, the music player it has been made for.